juju-solutions/bundle-swarm-consul/README.md

 This is a core bundle for a Docker Swarm comprised of two major components with the following features:

 - Swarm (clustering engine)
-  - Two node starter cluster, expandable to
+  - Two node starter cluster, tested up to 20 nodes
   - TLS used for communication between nodes for security
   - ZFS used as a docker datastore for resiliance and performance
 - Consul (key-value and DNS)